Tips For Tourists: Getting A Myanmar SIM Card

 From here you will need to top up with your desired amount before buy data or minute packs.
 You can browse the packs available first by clicking ‘buy packs’ as shown below.
 The largest pack available is 40GB for 43099Ks ($29) and lasts for 30 days.
 This is significantly cheaper than what I was used to paying in Australia 🙂

 Once you know which pack you want to buy go back to the ‘top-up’ tab and select ‘others’ to pay by debit card.
 Enter the amount you want to buy and hit top-up.
 As easy as that!
+What I like about Ooredoo is you can enter any custom recharge amount.
+All plans are valid for 30 days, except the 750mb which is valid for 15.

 Ran out of data or minutes?
 Just log back on to your app and repeat the steps above.